iamvitalyo/Aphrodite-AGI/readme.txt

 why we want to be number 1 when 1 by logic of O is past and symbol of materia.

+if water is materia of O/all posibility, please make SSD on this materia.

 Good luck, and dont forget to click "Star" button!